exlskills/course-java-ap/05_Iterations/02_Final Exam/01_Question 2/00_Multiple Choice.prob.md

 <p>When varTwo = 0,
 <code>varTwo != 0 // false</code></p>
 <p>Therefore, <code>varOne</code> = 6 and 6 will be printed as a result of executing the code segment.</p>}}
-( ) 12 {{Incorrect because 6 is printed.
-Look at the process shown within the second answer choice.}}
+( ) 12 {{Incorrect because 6 is printed.View the step-by-step solution for the question by selecting the correct answer, 6.}}
-( ) 24 {{Incorrect because 6 is printed.
-Look at the process shown within the second answer choice.}}
+( ) 24 {{Incorrect because 6 is printed.View the step-by-step solution for the question by selecting the correct answer, 6.}}
-( ) 30 {{Incorrect because 6 is printed.
-Look at the process shown within the second answer choice.}}
+( ) 30 {{Incorrect because 6 is printed.View the step-by-step solution for the question by selecting the correct answer, 6.}}

 ||Pay attention to each variable and how it changes as the program is executed. ||